jacobdensford/jacobdensford.com/fell/creating-a-character.md

 9| **Spellcasting:** You may cast spells and you gain one spell--whenever taking the "gain feat" option from the XP table, you may gain another spell instead.
 10| **Spellshield:** You may take harm to WIL instead of BOD.

-**Example character:** *Jane rolled and got sneak attack as her feat.*
+**Example character:** *Jane rolls and gains sneak attack as her feat.*

 ## Spells

-Spells cost WIL to cast and start at level 1, with the level and effect increasing by multiplying the cost.
+Spells cost WIL to cast.
+A spell's effects are multiplied by multiplying the cost.

 If a spell is aimed at an unwilling target, they may force a contest to reduce the effects.

-For the purposes of these spells, an object is anything that can be held in one hand, a creature is anything about the size of a human, and a room is about thirty by thirty square feet.
+For the purpose of spells, an object is anything that can be held in one hand, a creature is anything about the size of a human, and a room is about thirty by thirty square feet.

 When you gain a spell, roll to determine which one.

 d20|Spell|Cost
 :--|---|--:
-1| **Adhere:** Stick one object to any surface for 1 hour.|1 2| **Animate:** An object comes to life and obeys for commands for 1 minute|1 3| **Befuddle:** Deal 2 INT harm.|1
+1| **Adhere:** Stick one object to any surface for 1 hour.|1 2| **Animate:** An object comes to life and obeys for commands for 1 minute.|1 3| **Befuddle:** Deal 2 INT harm.|1
 4| **Darkness:** Magical darkness fills the room for one minute.|1 5| **Detect Magic:** Sense the location of magic within the room.|1